 The Spanning Tree Protocol (STP) ensures a loop-free network topology by selecting optimal paths and blocking redundant links.
 It works in three key steps:

-1. Selecting the Root Bridge
+Step 2: Electing the Root Bridge

-3. Selecting Designated and Non-Designated Ports
+Step 4: Selecting Designated Ports

 Also, Read About Port Numbers.